 IPOs have been on the decline in New Zealand in recent years, despite the relatively impressive performance of the NZX and a slight increase in listing activity at the end of 2020.
 The NZX is often said to be losing out to the ASX, which is actively marketing to and listing New Zealand businesses.

 Some experts say that markets need small and mid-sized brokers and investment bankers to bring smaller businesses to the market – and we have a relatively low number of these, in comparison to other markets.
 This may further restrict smaller businesses from listing on the NZX.

 As noted in the report, there is more capital availability from sources such as angel investment groups and private capital (both globally and locally).
 However, there seems to be a disproportionate gap in funding for capital raises of between $2 – 10 million.
-Minister of Small Business, Hon Stuart Nash, recently confirmed that a team at the Ministry of Business, Innovation and Employment was looking at the issue.
-Nash said that about 30,000 businesses had annual revenue of between $3 million and $30m and employed between six and 40 staff but found it difficult to get the capital they needed to expand.
+Former Minister of Small Business, Hon Stuart Nash, confirmed that a team at the Ministry of Business, Innovation and Employment was looking at the issue.
+Nash said about 30,000 businesses had an annual revenue of between $3 million and $30m and employed between six and 40 staff but found it difficult to get the capital they needed to expand.

 The creation of new marketplaces and exchanges, known as ‘steppingstone’ markets, to help these businesses access capital has been an idea that has been around for over a decade, and was incorporated into New Zealand law when it was updated in 2013.
 These steppingstone markets will help to grow our smaller businesses to a size where they can consider an IPO on a market like the NZX.
 The report specifically mentions MyCap Markets (Catalist’s former name) as being part of this solution.